cowlingj/p2pp/presentation/slides.md

 ## Could a Peer to Peer solution work for you?

-1. How important is the data to your org?
+1. How important is the data to the org?
 2. How personal is it to users?
 3. How much throughput are you expecting?
 4. How varied are the devices/peers?